How can I be a Christian and affirm LGBTQ+?

 Application for Today

-When I have had conversations about this topic with fellow Christians, I believe the crux of the issue is the assumption that same-sex orientation, attraction, or activities are a sin and believers are required to repent and turn away from sins or sinful desires.
+When I have had conversations about this topic with fellow Christians, I believe the crux of the issue is the assumption that same-sex orientation, attraction, and activities are sins and Christians are required to repent and turn away from sins or sinful desires.
 A person who continues being same-sex-oriented is told they are making themselves lord of their own life instead of obeying God's commands.
-Conservative Christians believe it is loving to tell homosexuals to repent, to go and sin no more, to be perfect (equated with heterosexuality), and to act as if they are heterosexual.
-Otherwise, they are condemned to celibacy.
+Conservative Christians believe it is loving to tell homosexuals to repent, to go and sin no more, to act as if they are heterosexual.
+Being moral is equated with being heterosexual or being celibate.
+There is typically no discussion of the sexual immorality of heterosexuals, which persists to this day, including the exploitation of minors, lust, pornography, adultery, sex trafficking, and the use of prostitutes.

 What if homosexuality is not a sin?
-Perhaps instead of judging a minority, the Bible condemns the majority.
+Perhaps the Bible is not condemning a minority for being the way God made them, but condemning all people for immorality.
+Perhaps these passages do not warn Christians to exclude LGBTQ+ but warn heterosexuals to be morally upright.
 Perhaps Paul's condemnation is directed at adultery and exploitation.
 Perhaps the Bible condemns both heterosexuals and homosexuals who are promiscuous, sexually abusive, or involved in child prostitution, child abuse, or pornography.
 What if the Bible exhorts both homosexuals and heterosexuals to be faithful?

 In the fall of 2023, evangelical pastor Andy Stanley came under fire when he put it this way: